 - In the Summer Term, the School runs the Careers Fair for the Lower VI, at which a range of different professionals give short talks.
-Pupils are able to attend a number of sessions to give them exposure to several different sectors, and from 2014 the sessions will be recorded to form the basis of a new archive of careers information resources.
+Pupils are able to attend a number of sessions to give them exposure to several different sectors.

 - The School also benefits from the support of the Salopian Club, and in particular its Professional Groups.
 These Groups are made up of a number of parents and OS who have offered to share their knowledge and experience with current and former pupils, with the aim of helping them to familiarise themselves with the various sectors.
-Members of these Groups can be accessed via the Careers Fellow or The Salopian Club.
+Members of these Groups can be accessed via the Head of Futures or The Salopian Club.

 If you are a parent or Old Salopian who would like to share your professional experience with our current and former pupils, please visit the Getting Involved page.

 Pupils can expect to develop a wide range of skills beyond their academic work, from teamwork and leadership of sports, creativity and self-expression of arts, and the relationship-building skills needed in voluntary work, to the organisational skills needed to run a club or put on a show.
 All these skills are essential in the workplace, whether that is a post-GCSE week of work experience or a graduate job.
 They will also need to develop and refine their wide range of communication and presentation skills, and there are opportunities to do this from the IVth Form onwards, both informally and through structured learning activities.
 For information on what skills employers are looking for, pupils can consult the School’s Careers Guides on Writing a CV, Cover Letters and Applications, and Work Experience, all of which include a list of key transferable skills.